Bala V. Balachandran

-Bala V. Balachandran (5 July 1937 – 28 September 2021) was an Indian academic who served as Professor Emeritus of Accounting Information & Management at the Kellogg School of Management at Northwestern University.
-He was also the founder, Chairman of the Board and Dean Emeritus of Great Lakes Institute of Management in Chennai, India.
+Bala V. Balachandran (5 July 1937 – 28 September 2021) was an Indian academic who was Professor Emeritus of Accounting Information & Management at the Kellogg School of Management at Northwestern University.
+He was also the founder, chairman and dean emeritus of Great Lakes Institute of Management in Chennai, India.

-He have also worked as the faculty member in Department of Statistics at Annamalai University.
+He was a faculty member in Department of Statistics at Annamalai University.

 Early life and education

-Balachandran was born on 5 July 1937 in Pudupatti, Tamil Nadu (a small village near Pudukottai, Tamil Nadu, India) as the oldest of 6 children of Jambakam and A Venkataraman.
-His maternal uncle was S Satyamurti, renowned Indian independence activist and accomplished leader of the Indian National Congress from the Madras Presidency.
+Balachandran was born on 5 July 1937 in Pudupatti, Tamil Nadu (a small village near Pudukottai) into a Tamil family.
+He was the oldest of six children of Jambakam and A. Venkataraman.
+His maternal uncle was S. Satyamurti, a renowned Indian independence activist and accomplished leader of the Indian National Congress from the Madras Presidency.
 His school years were spent at the Kulapathi Balaiya School and the Christian Mission school at Pudukottai followed by the Intermediate education at the Pudukottai Raja's college.
 He pursued his graduate and post-graduate studies at the Annamalai University.

 While a student, he joined the NCC and obtained the rank of a Senior Under Officer and underwent training to become an Army Officer.
-'Service to the nation' in some form was what he wanted to do.
+Service to the nation in some form was what he wanted to do.
 However, on completing his graduation, the Department of Statistics in Annamalai University offered him a teaching position which he took up in 1959.
 When war broke out between India and China in 1962, he was enlisted to join the Army.
 After training he joined as a Commissioned Officer in the Indian Army through the Short Service Commission and was promoted as Captain by the end of the war.
 He was then posted to serve as Commander (NCC) at Chennai while he continued to teach at Annamalai University.